Astitva-Gupta/session-management-system/README.md

 6. List all sessions
 7. Save sessions to file
 8. Load sessions from file
 0. Exit
 Choice: 7
 Enter filename to save: ExampleOutput1
 Sessions saved to file: ExampleOutput1

+#### Loading Sessions from File:

 ===== Session Management System =====
 1. Create a new session